Diagnostic Laparoscopy for Pelvic Pain: Procedure & Benefits

 Medical History and Physical Exam

-Your doctor will review your medical history, including any previous surgeries and current medications.
+Your doctor will look at your medical history, such as any, including any previous surgeries and current medications.
 A physical exam may also be conducted to assess your overall health.

 Preoperative Instructions